EmeEmu/ZebrafishSharedRBMs/README.md

 - `Analysis/VoxelizedMultiFishTraining.jl` : train an RBM from multiple fish.
 The training parameters can be selected interactively.
 Two methods are provided to train a single or repeated trainings.
 - `Analysis/Voxelized_CrossValidation.jl` : cross validate training hyperparameters for a single-fish training.
 The fish can be selected interactively.

+#### 2.1.
+Single-Neuron RBMs

+We provide three notebooks to train and validate Whole-Brain Single-Cell RBMs :

+- `Analysis/WholeBrainSingleFishTraining.jl` : train an RBM from a single fish.
+The fish and training parameters can be selected interactively.
+Two methods are provided to train a single or repeated trainings.
+- `Analysis/WholeBrainSingleFishStudentTraining.jl` : train a student RBM from a given teacher.
+Both teacher and students can be selected interactively.
+In order to run this code you first need to precompute the teacher weight maps using `Analysis/BuildingWeightMaps.jl` (be carefull this requires ~15GB extra disk space per fish).
+- `Analysis/BACKUP1/MultiRBMPaper/Analysis/WholeBrainSingleFishAnalysis.jl` : investigate and evaluate a trained RBM.
+This notebook is not required for figures or other analyses, but is helpfull to evaluate RBMs.

 ### 3. Figures